Heat Advisory issued for New Castle by NWS - News Break

 Heat Advisory issued for New Castle by NWS

-Effective: 2021-07-13 15:44:00 EDT Expires: 2021-07-13 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-13 03:45:00 EDT Expires: 2021-07-13 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: New Castle HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Heat index values up to 103. * WHERE...In Pennsylvania, Delaware, Philadelphia and Eastern Montgomery.
-In New Jersey, Gloucester and Camden.
+Target Area: New Castle HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Heat index values up to 102. * WHERE...In New Jersey, Gloucester, Northwestern Burlington and Camden.
+In Pennsylvania, Delaware, Philadelphia, Eastern Montgomery and Lower Bucks.
 In Delaware, New Castle. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0